Shakal Pe Mat Ja: Story

-Shakal Pe Mat Ja is a story of four young boys who get caught up as suspects at the Delhi international airport, on a high alert day.
+Shakal Pe Mat Ja is the story of four young boys who get caught up as suspects at the Delhi international airport on a high alert day.
 They get caught while capturing an American Airlines aircraft landing on their camera, which they claim to have shot for a documentary that they are making.

-With their explanation and situation not being fruitful they are brought into the interrogation room of the International airport to be questioned by the CISF.
+With their explanation and situation not being fruitful, they are brought into the interrogation room of the international airport to be questioned by the CISF.

-With looks that are totally anti-terrorist, these simple guys get into crazy trouble, as their hold up doesn't turn up the way anyone expected.
+With looks that are totally anti-terrorist, these simple guys get into crazy trouble, as their holdup doesn't turn up the way anyone expected.
 After all, looks are deceptive.
-Everything that they say or possess or even do leads them to further obstacles.
-Whether it's the suspicious footage of the boys being at Rashtriya pati bhawan, or the Arabic and Pakistani Porn that they find in Rohan's bag, Whether it's the bomb like looking device in Dhruv's bag which he states to be his physics project or the fact that the 27-year-old Bulai who resembles a most wanted terrorist and doesn't carry any id or even a cell phone.
-At the same time the Intelligence has reports that a group of terrorists are planning some sort of an attack.
-Do these 4 guys have any involvement with the terror group or do they have different plans altogether.
+Everything that they say, possess, or even do leads them to further obstacles.
+Whether it's the suspicious footage of the boys being at Rashtriya pati bhawan or the Arabic and Pakistani porn that they find in Rohan's bag, whether it's the bomb-like-looking device in Dhruv's bag, which he states to be his physics project, or the fact that the 27-year-old Bulai, who resembles a most wanted terrorist and doesn't carry any ID or even a cell phone.
+At the same time, the intelligence has reports that a group of terrorists are planning some sort of an attack.
+Do these 4 guys have any involvement with the terror group, or do they have different plans altogether?

 Are looks always deceptive?
-Could these four innocent looking guys be hard core terrorists involved in one of the biggest terror plans?
-Shakal Pe Mat Ja... is a film which deals with all such deceptive goof ups, mistaken identities & madness created due to being there at the wrong place at the wrong time.
-Innocent Looking maniacs, amateur terror groups, and Security forces who are never on time is what Shakal Pe Mat Ja is all about!
+Could these four innocent-looking guys be hard-core terrorists involved in one of the biggest terror plans?
+Shakal Pe Mat Ja is a film that deals with all such deceptive goof-ups, mistaken identities, and madness created due to being there at the wrong place at the wrong time.
+Innocent-looking maniacs, amateur terror groups, and security forces who are never on time is what Shakal Pe Mat Ja is all about!